Two-Scale Gradient Descent Ascent Dynamics Finds Mixed Nash Equilibria of Continuous Games: A Mean-Field Perspective: Introduction

 \subsubsection{\textbf{Wasserstein-Fisher-Rao gradient flows}}

-As an alternative to Wasserstein gradient flows, gradient flow with respect to the Wasserstein-Fisher-Rao metric \cite{chizat2018interpolating,kondratyev2016new,laschos2019geometric} has recently sparked a large amount of research on PDEs \cite{brenier2020optimal,kondratyev2019spherical}, neural network training \cite{rotskoff2019global} and statistical sampling \cite{lu2019accelerating,lu2022birth}.
-Especially, Wasserstein-Fisher-Rao gradient flows give rise to birth-death interacting particle dynamics that enables ``teleportation'' of mass and locations of particles and hence lead to better convergence properties than the Langevin dynamics in certain scenarios \cite{rotskoff2019global,lu2019accelerating,lu2022birth}.
-More recently, \cite{domingo2020mean} adopts a Wasserstein-Fisher-Rao gradient flow for two-player zero-mean continuous games and proves that the time-averaging of the Wasserstein-Fisher-Rao dynamics converges to the MNE.
-A new particle algorithm motivated by the implicit time-discretization of Wasserstein-Fisher-Rao gradient flow was recently proposed in \cite{wang2022exponentially} for finding the MNE in the space of atomic measures.
-The authors also obtained a local exponential convergence of the proposed algorithm under certain non-degeneracy assumptions on the game objective and the assumption that the MNE is unique.
+As an alternative to Wasserstein gradient flows, gradient flow with respect to the Wasserstein-Fisher-Rao (WFR) metric \cite{chizat2018interpolating,kondratyev2016new,laschos2019geometric} has recently sparked a large amount of research on PDEs \cite{brenier2020optimal,kondratyev2019spherical}, neural network training \cite{rotskoff2019global} and statistical sampling \cite{lu2019accelerating,lu2022birth}.
+Especially, WFR gradient flows give rise to birth-death interacting particle dynamics that enables ``teleportation'' of mass and locations of particles and hence lead to better convergence properties than the Langevin dynamics in certain scenarios \cite{rotskoff2019global,lu2019accelerating,lu2022birth}.
+More recently, \cite{domingo2020mean} adopts a WFR-gradient flow for two-player zero-mean continuous games and proves that the time-averaging of the WFR-dynamics converges to the MNE in the regime where Fisher-Rao dynamics dominates the Wasserstein counterpart.
+In \cite{wang2022exponentially}, a new particle algorithm motivated by the implicit time-discretization of WFR-gradient flow was proposed for finding the MNE in the space of atomic measures.
+The authors proved a local exponential convergence of the proposed algorithm under certain non-degeneracy assumptions on the game objective and the assumption that the MNE is unique.